owlbarn/tutorial/book/case-obj-detect/README.md

 ### Proposal Generation

 To try to locate the objects, about 250,000 overlapping rectangular regions (anchors) are generated.
-A small convolutional network (a Region Proposal Network, introduced in 2015 by the predecessor of Mask R-CNN) scans the feature maps and quickly associates to each of them a number that could be called the 'objectness' of that region.

 ```
 let nb_ratios = Array.length C.rpn_anchor_ratios in